Introducing YourYale

 A Covered Staff Member who is working a Hybrid Work Arrangement at a work location outside the State of Connecticut is subject to Policy 3505 Out-of-State Work Locations.

-A Covered Staff Member working in a Hybrid Work Arrangement must adhere to all University policies, including, but not limited to, the Yale Standards of Business Conduct and policies related to confidentiality of information, information technology, computer security, and data protection.
+A Covered Staff Member working in a Hybrid Work Arrangement must adhere to all University policies, including, but not limited to, the Yale University Institutional Standards of Conduct and policies related to confidentiality of information, information technology, computer security, and data protection.

 Work units and Covered Staff Members must implement Hybrid Work Arrangements in accordance with Procedure 5001 PR.01 Hybrid Work Expectations and Implementation.